One Spoon of Chocolate

 One Spoon of Chocolate is a 2025 American action thriller drama film written, produced and directed by RZA.
-It stars Shameik Moore, Paris Jackson, RJ Cyler, Harry Goodwins, Johnell Young, Michael Harney, Rockmond Dunbar, E'myri Crutchfield, Blair Underwood, Jason Isbell, Isaiah Hill (in his feature film debut), James Lee Thomas, and Jason Vendryes.
+(Note: RZA is credited for his work as writer, director, and composer as the RZA, and under his birth name Robert Diggs as a producer) It stars Shameik Moore, Paris Jackson, RJ Cyler, Harry Goodwins, Johnell Young, Michael Harney, Rockmond Dunbar, E'myri Crutchfield, Blair Underwood, Jason Isbell, Isaiah Hill (in his feature film debut), James Lee Thomas, and Jason Vendryes.

-The film premiered at the 2025 Tribeca Festival on June 8, 2025.
+The film premiered at the 2025 Tribeca Festival on June 8, 2025 and was released in the United States on May 1, 2026.